 In the late 1930s living conditions on the farm were beginning a major transformation, largely because the Rural Electrification Administration (REA) was established in 1935.
 By 1950 about two-thirds of Oklahoma's farmers had electricity.
 In addition to electric lights, many farm families began to enjoy running water, bathroom facilities, home freezers, refrigerators, electric washing machines, and other conveniences.
 By midcentury the better-off farmers experienced about the same home conveniences and standard of living as their town and city cousins.

 By 1950 it was clear that a major restructuring was occurring in Oklahoma agriculture.
 Farms were becoming fewer and larger as the better-capitalized and more efficient producers expanded by renting or buying more land from departing neighbors.
-From 1950 to 1980 the number of farms dropped from 142,246 to 72,000, and the average size more than doubled from 253 acres to 481 acres.
+From 1950 to 1980 the number of farms dropped from 142,246 to 72,000, and the average size almost doubled from 253 acres to 481 acres.
 By 1997, the last federal census of agriculture in the twentieth century, Oklahoma reported a few more farms, but this was caused partially by a change in the definition of a farm.

 By the 1970s the state's commercial agriculture was concentrated in the hands of relatively few farmers.
 In 1978 the market value of all farm products sold was $2,367,696,000.
 Fifty-five percent of that value was produced by only 3,716 farmers and ranchers.
 These large corporate farms were highly capitalized with huge investments in equipment such as tractors, trucks, grain combines, mechanical cotton pickers, hay balers, and other expensive machines.
 Farms were significant business enterprises that required not only large amounts of capital but also good management to be successful.
 In 1997, for example, more than four hundred Oklahoma farmers sold in excess of $500,000 worth of wheat, and 114 of them more than $1 million worth.